 Dongqing joined Brown PA group in the summer of 2012.
 He has been heavily involved in LUX dark matter search experiment since its commissioning, pioneering the field of low energy calibration of LXe response to incident particles.
 His work will significantly improve LXe TPC sensitivities to low mass WIMPs.
 Dongqing has also worked on the LZ experiment, serving as the L3 manager for LZ DD neutron calibration system from summer 2015 to early 2017.

-He will soon join University of Michigan at Ann Arbor as a research fellow to continue dark matter searches with the LZ experiment.
+He joined University of Michigan at Ann Arbor as a research fellow to continue dark matter searches with the LZ experiment.

 Jun joined the Brown Particleastrophysics group in the spring of 2017, where he took on roles helping to test and document the LED calibration system and contributing to the LUX effective field theory (EFT) analysis group.
 Jun also helped manage the PMT testing and array assembly programs.

 Jake received his Bachelor of Science in Physics from Rensselaer Polytechnic Institute (RPI) in 2013.
 He originally transferred from Community College of Rhode Island in 2010 and was awarded the Rensselaer Award for Excellence for having an outstanding transfer resume.